 Battery life was consistent with manufacturer claims, one year for the head unit and 1000km for the sensor.
-Both the sensor and the head unit use different battery types, so you will want to have CR2032 and CR1616 batteries on hand, which is a bit inconvenient, but both can be purchased at most electronics stores.
-Battery life is far superior compared to computers with rechargeable batteries such as the Garmin Edge series computers, which averages 16hrs.
+Both the sensor and the head unit use different battery types, so you will want to have CR2032 and CR1616 batteries on hand, which is a bit inconvenient, but both can be purchased at most electronics stores or pharmacies.
+Battery life is far superior compared to computers with rechargeable batteries such as the Garmin Edge series computers, which average closer to 16hrs.
 However, the extended battery life of the Strada Slim is due to its lack of GPS connectivity and other power-intensive features such as navigation.

 The features on this contender are basic: you get speed, average speed, max speed, time, elapsed time, distance, and a lifetime odometer.

 We tested the Strada Slim side-by-side with other computers and found the speed and distance data to be accurate.
-It also has an auto on function enabled when movement is detected, and it goes into off or power saving mode following 10 minutes of inactivity.
+It also has an auto-on function enabled when movement is detected, and it goes into off or power-saving mode following 10 minutes of inactivity.
 There is no way to download your data to any tracking service such as Strava or Training Peaks.
-The more advanced GPS enabled computers we tested such as the Garmin Edge 820 have a far higher capacity for tracking and recording ride data.
-Also features such as mapping, Live Track, and smartphone integration allow for much higher integration of technology than the Strada Slim can provide.
+The more advanced GPS-enabled computers we tested such as the Garmin Edge 830 have a far higher capacity for tracking and recording ride data.
+Also, features such as mapping, Live Track, and smartphone integration allow for much higher integration of technology than the Strada Slim can provide.

 The Strada Slim is not a versatile computer.